mesosphere-backup/dcos-cassandra-service/docs/upgrade.md

 # Overview

-We support upgrade/rollback between each version only.
-Concretely, to upgrade from version 2 to version 4, you must also install version 3.
+We support upgrade/rollback between adjacent versions only.
+Concretely, to upgrade from version 2 to version 4, you must upgrade from 2 -> 3, then from 3 ->4.

 # Upgrade Instructions